Legal Options After a Boating Accident

 Gathering Evidence and Documentation

-Gathering evidence and documenting information after a boating accident are essential processes in building a strong case.
+Collecting evidence and creating records after a boating accident needs to occur because it establishes the foundation for constructing a winning legal argument.
 Take pictures of the accident site and any damage to your or other vessels.

 Filing an Insurance Claim